WW II era

 War is a time for death, for things to change irrevocably, sometimes opening up new possibilities that are better, sometimes much worse.
-The ruins of war tell stories of which way we could have gone, what kind of world we might live in but for defeat.

-The ruins of these places are heavy with history.
+The ruins / haikyo of war are heavy with history, telling stories of which way we could have gone, what kind of world we might live in but for defeat.
 Walking amongst these hulking military bases, underground bunkers, rusted artillery and tanks, antenna and code-centers, is a wholly daunting and moving experience.

 Ruin of a kaiten suicide boat base